agrifooddatacanada/FfT_schema_library/index.md

 This is a library of active schema projects.
 As the projects are updated, documentation may be refined to reflect the contents.

-Since we are working within within GitHub, please note that the complete history of changes is available using GitHub Commit history tools.
+Since we are working within GitHub, please note that the complete history of changes is available using GitHub Commit history tools.

 ## If you wish to add your schemas to the Library